Understanding Illicit Drugs

 Find information on the most common forms of illicit substances below.

 Cocaine is a powerfully addictive stimulant made from the leaves of the South American coca plant, and normally comes in a powder form.
-Street names for cocaine include blow, bump, coke and snow.
+Street names for cocaine include blow, bump, coke, and snow.
+Cocaine is most commonly snorted or injected, and can also be smoked or administered to the skin.

 LSD, PCP, mushrooms and salvia are all examples of psychoactive or mind-altering drugs.
 While an addiction to this type of drug is less common than other drugs, use and abuse of these substances can cause severe negative side effects.